Binary Matrix Encoder.

 How to get accurate results

-This tool has no account system and does not log what you type.
-When you close or refresh the page, everything you entered is gone.
-It is safe to use for sensitive figures — business numbers, personal health data, financial projections — without any privacy concern.
+This tool has no account system, no login, and no data collection.
+When you close or refresh the page, all values you entered are discarded.
+It is safe to use with sensitive financial, medical, or business figures without any privacy concern.
+USECALC does not store inputs, share data, or display targeted advertising based on what you calculate.

 Related Developer Tools